reymon359/book-sentences/books/atomic-habits/README.md

 ## 10 How to Find and Fix the Causes of Your Bad Habits

+Allen Carr’s Easy Way to Stop Smoking... ...reframes each cue associated with smoking and gives it a new meaning.
+He says things like:

+- You think you are quitting something, but you’re not quitting anything because cigarettes do nothing for you.
+- You think smoking is something you need to do to be social, but it’s not.
+You can be social without smoking at all.
+- You think smoking is about relieving stress, but it’s not.
+Smoking does not relieve your nerves, it destroys them.

+It is an inversion of the 2nd Law of Behavior Change: _make it unattractive._

+### WHERE CRAVINGS COME FROM

+Every behavior has a surface level craving and a deeper, underlying motive.

+Some of our underlying motives include:
+- Conserve energy
+- Obtain food and water
+- Find love and reproduce
+- Connect and bond with others
+- Win social acceptance and approval
+- Reduce uncertainty
+- Achieve status and prestige

+A craving is just a specific manifestation of a deeper underlying motive.

+Your brain did not evolve with a desire to smoke cigarettes or to check Instagram or to play video games.
+At a deep level, you simply want to reduce uncertainty and relieve anxiety, to win social acceptance and approval, or to achieve status.

+Look at nearly any product that is habit-forming and you’ll see that it does not create a new motivation, but rather latches onto the underlying motives of human nature.

+Your habits are modern-day solutions to ancient desires.

+There are many different ways to address the same underlying motive.
+One person might learn to reduce stress by smoking a cigarette.
+Another person learns to ease their anxiety by going for a run.

+Your current habits are not necessarily the best way to solve the problems you face; they are just the methods you learned to use.
+Once you associate a solution with the problem you need to solve, you keep coming back to it.

+Habits are all about associations.
+These associations determine whether we predict a habit to be worth repeating or not.

+You see a cue, categorize it based on past experience, and determine the appropriate response.
+This all happens in an instant, but it plays a crucial role in your habits because every action is preceded by a prediction.

+Life feels reactive, but it is actually predictive.
+All day long, you are making your best guess of how to act given what you’ve just seen and what has worked for you in the past.
+You are endlessly predicting what will happen in the next moment.

+Our behavior is heavily dependent on how we interpret the events that happen to us, not necessarily the objective reality of the events themselves.

+Predictions lead to feelings, which is how we typically describe a craving—a feeling, a desire, an urge.

+Feelings and emotions transform the cues we perceive and the predictions we make into a signal that we can apply.

+Desire is the difference between where you are now and where you want to be in the future.
+Even the tiniest action is tinged with the motivation to feel differently than you do in the moment.

+When you binge-eat or light up or browse social media, what you really want is _not_ a potato chip or a cigarette or a bunch of likes.
+What you really want is to _feel_ different.

+Our feelings and emotions tell us whether to hold steady in our current state or to make a change.
+They help us decide the best course of action.

+Neurologists have discovered that when emotions and feelings are impaired, we actually lose the ability to make decisions.
+2 We have no signal of what to pursue and what to avoid.
+As the neuroscientist Antonio Damasio explains, “It is emotion that allows you to mark things as good, bad, or indifferent.”

+The specific cravings you feel and habits you perform are really an attempt to address your fundamental underlying motives.
+Whenever a habit successfully addresses a motive, you develop a craving to do it again.

+Habits are attractive when we associate them with positive feelings,

+### HOW TO REPROGRAM YOUR BRAIN TO ENJOY HARD HABITS

+You can make hard habits more attractive if you can learn to associate them with a positive experience.

+For instance, we often talk about everything we have to do in a given day.
+You have to wake up early for work... ...You have to cook dinner for your family.
+Now, imagine changing just one word: You don’t “have” to.
+You “get” to.
+You _get_ to wake up early for work... ...You _get_ to cook dinner for your family.
+You transition from seeing these behaviors as burdens and turn them into opportunities.
+The key point is that both versions of reality are true.
+You have to do those things, and you also _get_ to do them.
+We can find evidence for whatever mind-set we choose.

+Reframing your habits to highlight their benefits rather than their drawbacks is a fast and lightweight way to reprogram your mind and make a habit seem more attractive.

+**Exercise.** Instead of telling yourself “I need to go run in the morning,” say “It’s time to build endurance and get fast.”

+**Finance.** Living below your current means _increases_ your future means.

+**Meditation.** Distraction is a good thing because you need distractions to practice meditation.

+**Pregame jitters.** You can reframe “I am nervous” to “I am excited and I’m getting an adrenaline rush to help me concentrate.”

+Little mind-set shifts aren’t magic, but they can help change the feelings you associate with a particular habit or situation.

+If you want to take it a step further, you can create a _motivation ritual._ You simply practice associating your habits with something you enjoy, then you can use that cue whenever you need a bit of motivation.

+You can adapt this strategy for nearly any purpose.
+Say you want to feel happier in general.
+Find something that makes you truly happy—like petting your dog or taking a bubble bath—and then create a short routine that you perform every time _before_ you do the thing you love.
+Maybe you take three deep breaths and smile.
+Three deep breaths.
+Smile.
+Pet the dog.
+Repeat.
+Eventually, you’ll begin to associate this breathe-and-smile routine with being in a good mood.
+It becomes a cue that means feeling happy.

+Once a habit has been built, the cue can prompt a craving, even if it has little to do with the original situation.

+The key to finding and fixing the causes of your bad habits is to reframe the associations you have about them.
+It’s not easy, but if you can reprogram your predictions, you can transform a hard habit into an attractive one.

+Chapter Summary
+- The inversion of the 2nd Law of Behavior Change is make it unattractive.
+- Every behavior has a surface level craving and a deeper underlying motive.
+- Your habits are modern-day solutions to ancient desires.
+- The cause of your habits is actually the prediction that precedes them.
+The prediction leads to a feeling.
+- Highlight the benefits of avoiding a bad habit to make it seem unattractive.
+- Habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feelings.
+Create a motivation ritual by doing something you enjoy immediately before a difficult habit.

 ## The 3rd Law Make It Easy